I Fall to Pieces: Background and writing

 Hank Cochran and Harlan Howard met in California, and became songwriting partners.
 One night, Cochran was mulling over song ideas, when he thought of a title, "I Fall to Pieces".
 Cochran met with Howard at his house the next day, where they finished writing the song.
 The demonstration version of the song was recorded at Pamper Music in Goodlettsville, Tennessee, by Howard's wife, Country singer Jan Howard.
 Harlan Howard pitched the song to Decca producer Bradley, who tried to find the right artist to record it.
 The song was turned down numerous times, first by Brenda Lee, who found the song "too Country" for her pop style.
 Bradley then asked rising Country star Roy Drusky to record it, but he turned it down, stating that it was not a man's song.

 Patsy Cline was in the hallway and overheard his argument with Bradley, and asked if she could record it, instead.
 Bradley then accepted her offer.

 Recording

-However, when Cline began recording the song a few weeks later in November 1960, she had second thoughts about it, especially after she discovered that popular Nashville background singer group, The Jordanaires, would serve as the support vocalists.
-Cline was afraid The Jordanaires would drown out her sound, and as a result, she was not very friendly upon meeting them for the first time, according to Jordanaire member Gordon Stoker.
-Cline also felt that the Pop ballad style Bradley wanted it recorded in did not suit her own style, but Bradley was trying to make the song appeal to the Pop market, an idea that Cline rejected.
+However, when Cline began recording the song a few weeks later in November 1960, she had second thoughts about it, especially after she discovered that popular Nashville background singer group The Jordanaires would serve as the support vocalists.
+Cline was afraid The Jordanaires would drown out her sound, and as a result, she was not very friendly upon meeting them for the first time, according to Jordanaires member Gordon Stoker.
+Cline also felt that the pop ballad style Bradley wanted it recorded in did not suit her own style, but Bradley was trying to make the song appeal to the Pop market, an idea that Cline rejected.